 In the afternoon, there was a talk on ‘building resilience’ and discussion on the role of men in faith institutions .
 The group looked at practical ways to move forward, including planning for the final meeting with a view to have tangible outcomes such as participating and promoting Sadaqa Day activities and Big Iftar events.

-Aya from Strengthening Faith Institutions attended the event, and wrote about her experience of attending a synagogue for the first time.
+Aya Bdaiwi, Project Manager at Faiths Forum for London, attended the event and wrote about her experience of attending a synagogue for the first time.

-A group of Muslim women participated in the Muslim Women’s Leadership Programme, general issues relevant to participants were discusse, including matters relating to Islamic faith institutions and places of worship.
+A group of Muslim women participated in the Muslim Women’s Leadership Programme, general issues relevant to participants were discuss, including matters relating to Islamic faith institutions and places of worship.

 The group acknowledged that despite other pieces of work being done in the past, never has a group like this of just women,all of whom are already active and involved in their communities, been brought together